RESEARCH STAFF

 Dancifying Life: A New Approach to Parkinson's Rehabilitation

-August 20, 2019 | Burlington, Ontario
+August 20, 2019 ·

-Contributed by Mary Taws, Communications Officer, Health Leadership Academy
+Contributed by: Mary Taws, Communications Officer, Health Leadership Academy

 In this video, Director of McMaster’s Digital Music Lab Matthew Woolhouse explains how the culture around Parkinson’s Disease (PD) is changing.
 “In the past, it was seen as a disease that was incurable, and to a large extent it still is,” Woolhouse explains.
 “But now patients are being empowered to take charge of their disease.”